Maternal mortality in the United States: D.C. Maternal Health

+More info on states and more

+The US has one of the highest maternal mortality rates in the Western Hemisphere.
+US hospital bills for maternal healthcare total over $32 billion.

 Maternal mortality is one of the health issues that can be prevented if addressed appropriately.
 However, the lack of health professionals has limited access to healthcare, especially in communities where residents lack knowledge of and access to preventative measures.
 This is a gap in healthcare that needs to be addressed for further prevention, especially as the demand for maternal healthcare workers was expected to increase by 6% by 2020.
-The shortage of maternal healthcare workers is prevalent throughout the country, where as of 2016, 46 percent of U.S. counties have no OB-GYNs and 56 percent have no nurse midwives, according to data from the U.S. Department of Health and Human Services.
+The shortage of maternal healthcare workers is prevalent throughout the country, where as of 2016, 46 percent of US counties have no OB-GYNs and 56 percent have no nurse midwives, according to data from the US Department of Health and Human Services.

 In the United States, maternal mortality has been increasing in the South in the 21st century, specifically in Georgia.
 The Spotlight on Poverty states that, as of 2024, 693,000 Hispanic and Black Americans are below 200% level in Georgia, and 19% of Georgian children live in poverty.
 Living in poverty does increase the chances of maternal mortality because women and children do not have the finances to travel to areas in Georgia that have healthcare access.

 Differences in Medicaid coverage also factor into disparities in maternal mortality, given that over 40% of births nationally are covered by Medicaid, which is administered by state governments and therefore can vary based on location.
 Currently, all pregnant people at or below 138% of the federal poverty level qualify for Medicaid coverage; however, states can choose to include pregnant people with higher incomes, or allow people to receive covered healthcare temporarily while their application is still being processed.
 Some state-by-state variations consist of eligibility to qualify for Medicaid, which services fall under the umbrella of covered prenatal and maternity care and how patients are reimbursed for care they receive.
 Medicaid coverage affects birthing parents from the process of receiving prenatal care through birth and postpartum care, although not all states cover the same range of prenatal services or offer postpartum care after the federally mandated 60-day period.
 Expansion of care past the 60-day period may prevent some pregnancy-related deaths, 11.7% of which occur between 42 days and 1 year.
 Only 29 states had expanded this coverage period as of March 2023, with others proposing some sort of extension.
 As of September 2022, 12 states had not implemented any Medicaid expansions.

 Another difference is in how much of the state's hospitals are considered rural, since rural hospitals are 6% less likely to offer delivery services than urban hospitals.
 Rural hospitals also have higher rates of Cesarean sections, which can increase the risk of complications for the person giving birth, although why rates are higher is still unclear.